 An American Financing sales manager says, “One of the most common home buying mistakes is that people tend to start the process backward.
 We always suggest getting financing approved before the home search.
 This allows us to assess your needs and get you quickly pre-approved.
 Every now and then, customers call in and say that they want to put an offer in on a home, but are not approved.
 While it’s perfectly acceptable to find a home first, there’s only so much we can do in a short time before another buyer — with pre-approval — comes in and gets their offer accepted.
 This is especially true in hot, seller’s markets like Denver.
 That’s why we always recommend getting approval going 30-60 days prior to shopping.”

 Let’s consider the stumble across your dream home scenario.
 Say you’re passively searching for homes and surprisingly come across everything you’ve always wanted and more.
 Talk about a piqued interest level.
-The price point seems reasonable, so you begin actively researching mortgage lenders to see where you can find the best rate, hopefully in the shortest amount of time.
+The price point seems reasonable, so you begin actively researching mortgage lenders, hopefully in the shortest amount of time.
 Only now you find out, your spouse’s less than perfect credit, or your rather high debt-to-income (DTI) ratio is limiting the amount to which you qualify.
 It can be heartbreaking.
 Avoid it altogether and learn upfront about what you can afford.

 Not ready to start the home loan process?
 Consult a home affordability calculator.